 The scale of development that is anticipated within the zone under the rule framework is greater than that of the surrounding rural area.
-While this will be mitigated over time through the establishment of landscaping throughout the zone, controls on reflectivity are intended to ensure that the visual effects of any buildings that are visible from adjoining properties or public areas such as the road are reduced.
+While this will be mitigated over time through the establishment of landscaping throughout the zone, controls on reflectivity and the external finish of buildings are intended to ensure that the visual effects of any buildings that are visible from adjoining properties or public areas such as the road are reduced.